Christian, Crown Prince of Denmark: Military service

 On 3 February 2025, Christian began his conscription with the Guard Hussar Regiment at Antvorskov Barracks in Slagelse.
 Tradition in the regiment dictates that the hussars are known by the name of their respective home town and traditionally, each hussar would lead its cavalry regiment into their own home towns.
-Christian was given the name "Trekroner" in reference to the Trekroner fortification which marks the entrance to Copenhagen Harbour.
-During his military service, Christian will renounce his salary and any money that conscripts receive.
+He was given the name "Trekroner" in reference to the Trekroner fortification which marks the entrance to Copenhagen Harbour.
+During his military service, Christian has renounced his salary and any money that conscripts receive.

 On 28 May 2025, Christian completed his conscription following the completion of the traditional "REX-tour", a strenuous four-day military exercise undertaken by conscripts in the Guard Hussar Regiment and the Royal Life Guards.
-At the same time, it was announced that he has been admitted into the Royal Danish Army's lieutenant School where he will train to become a second lieutenant starting in August 2025.
+At the same time, it was announced that he had been admitted into the Royal Danish Army's Lieutenant School where he started training to become a lieutenant in August 2025.
+In January 2026, it was announced that Christian will serve as a platoon commander in the Royal Life Guards based at Høvelte Barracks starting August 2026.

 Crown Prince of Denmark

 Christian is first in line to the Danish throne and eldest child of King Frederik X. Since the 16th century, first-born sons of Danish monarchs have traditionally been alternately named Frederik and Christian.
-He is expected to reign as Christian XI.

 Christian's grandmother, Queen Margrethe II, announced her pending abdication on live television in her New Year's Eve address on 31 December 2023.
 On 14 January 2024, Prince Christian, the Queen, and Crown Prince Frederik participated in a meeting of the Council of State, with the cabinet ministers and the council of state secretary in attendance.
 The moment the Queen signed a declaration of her abdication, Crown Prince Frederik acceded to the Danish throne as King Frederik X. Christian, who became the heir apparent, is referred to as "HRH Crown Prince Christian".

 In January 2024, Christian became a regent for the first time during his father's three day state visit to Poland.
 He signed his first law at Amalienborg Palace on 31 January 2024.
 He became the regent during his parents' state visit to Sweden and Norway in May 2024.

 Personal life

-Christian was made the godfather of his second cousin, Prince Gustav Albrecht, the son of Gustav, 7th Prince of Sayn-Wittgenstein-Berleburg.
+Christian is godfather to his second cousin, Prince Gustav Albrecht, the son of Gustav, 7th Prince of Sayn-Wittgenstein-Berleburg.
 He served as page boy at the 2010 wedding of his godmother, the Crown Princess of Sweden.

 Christian is an avid fan of the football club F.C.
 Copenhagen and has frequently been seen attending their matches.